Jays-T/the-band-room/README.md

 * The available links on the NavBar adapt according to whether the User is logged in or not.
 This is both to keep the interface as easy to navigate as possible and also a part of <a href="#Defensive Design">Defensive Design</a>.
 * Certain features, such as the Add Song feature, the Add An Event feature, and the Contact page which are in the initial concept were not yet added and are now listed under <a href="#Features-still-to-implement">Features still to implement</a>

+* Fonts

 * I chose a single font which I felt matched well with the intended 'fun' feel of the site:
   * <a href="https://fonts.google.com/specimen/Bangers/" target="_blank">Bangers</a>

+* Pagination
+ * Certain areas of the site, such as the browse_rooms area will require pagination and I plan to implement this in future to prevent incessantly long scrolling pages.

 # Features